BerkeleyHCI/PolymorphicBlocks/getting-started.md

       (['buck'], Tps561201),
     ])
 ```

+_Refinements_ allow the top-level design to specify additional information throughout the design.
+Here we specify that the abstract `BuckConverter` is specifically a `Tps561201`, but the capability is more general, for example allowing a global refinement of `Resistor` to `AxialResistor`, or even selecting the minimum SMD package to be 0603 or 0805.

 > `BoardTop` defines default refinements for some common types, such has choosing surface-mount components for `Resistor` and `Capacitor`.
 > You can override these with a refinement in your HDL, for example choosing `AxialResistor`.